18 Endowed Chairs

 Alex C. Snoeren

-Peter Banks Endowed Chair in Jacobs School of Engineering
+Peter Banks Endowed Chair in the Jacobs School of Engineering

 Snoeren’s research interests include computer networks, distributed systems, and many aspects of Internet security and privacy.
 Recent work focuses on increasing the efficiency of datacenter-scale computing, including techniques to leverage optical switching to dramatically increase the capacity and scale of datacenter networks while decreasing their energy footprint.
 His research group is currently exploring ways to better distribute computational tasks across the increasingly heterogeneous resources in modern datacenters, such as programmable networking hardware and task-specific accelerators.
 Snoeren has previously been honored for innovative approaches to measuring, managing and detecting network traffic.